Barclays plc Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Barclays plc and to assist in remaining on the Barclays plc Solicitor Panel.

-Barclays plc Conveyancing Panel: Recently Asked Questions
+Barclays plc Solicitor Panel: Recently Asked Questions

 Read More

-What you should do largely depends on the reason that your firm has been removed off the Barclays plc conveyancing panel.
+The answer to this question really depends on the reason that your firm has been removed off the Barclays plc conveyancing panel.
 The top 3 reasons are as follows:

 1. lack of transactions